lopentu/CwnSenseTagger/README.md

 * example can be found under example folder

 ## Acknowledgement
-We thank Po-Wen Chen (b05902117@ntu.edu.tw) and Yu-Yu Wu (b06902104@ntu.edu.tw) for their profound contributions in model development.
+We thank Po-Wen Chen (b05902117@ntu.edu.tw) and Yu-Yu Wu (b06902104@ntu.edu.tw) for contributions in model development.